 Some global sites use Splash pages with a list of links to various country/language sites.
 H&M is one of the websites that use a splash page.

-When it comes to International SEO, speed and accessibility of your website are key.
+When it comes to International SEO, the speed and accessibility of your website are key.
 There are a number of ways to make your website accessible and reduce page load times on your international website;

 - Use a Content Delivery Network to reduce server load on your main server.
 CDN’s can greatly improve the user’s experience by faster loading times.
 It is also quickly scalable during times of heavy traffic.